Zdalny staż studencki w redakcji DailyArt Magazine

-In the early 16th century, Albrecht Dürer created the pen and ink drawing we know of as Praying Hands or Betende Hände in German.
+In the early 16th century, Albrecht Dürer created the pen and ink drawing we know as Praying Hands or Betende Hände in German.
 The drawing is on blue paper that Dürer made himself.
 It was believed for many centuries to have been a preparatory drawing for part of an altarpiece known as the Heller Altar that was a commission by Jakob Heller.
 However, the chief curator of Vienna’s Albertina, Christof Metzger, proposes an alternative theory.
-Based on his research Metzger claims that the drawing was in fact part of a campaign by the artist to promote his technical talents to potential patrons.
+Based on his research Metzger claims that the drawing was part of a campaign by the artist to promote his technical talents to potential patrons.
 The detail is extraordinary, and one can believe this theory, that an artist would not put so much time into something considered relatively peripheral to his main focus.

 Klimt created The Kiss at the peak of his Golden Period in which he drew inspiration from the Byzantine period and mosaics he saw in Ravenna.
 At the time, The Kiss was considered by the public to be pornographic, despite both figures being fully clothed.
-Nonetheless the Belvedere Museum in Vienna chose to acquire the painting before he completed it.
+Nonetheless, the Belvedere Museum in Vienna chose to acquire the painting before he completed it.
 The painting combines Klimt’s various inspirations.
 Starting with the aforementioned Byzantine period, through Japanese prints, and the Arts & Crafts Movement.
 They all blend seamlessly together thanks to Klimt’s mastery and imagination.

 Eheon often seeks inspiration in art and by looking at his Instagram it seems Egon Schiele is one of his main muses.
 This is interesting as Schiele’s art is far from the simple idea of beauty that we associate with harmony and balance.
 Quite the opposite, Schiele’s art is the embodiment of anxiety, exaggeration, and suffering.

 Klimt was Schiele’s mentor, which you may find surprising given how different their styles and ideals were.
 Klimt, however, was happy to mentor young artists.
-Also, since he himself was judged by society for supposedly pornographic elements in his art he could easily sympathize with Schiele’s predicament.
-He supported Scheile not only through mentoring.
+Also, since he was judged by society for supposedly pornographic elements in his art he could easily sympathize with Schiele’s predicament.
+He supported Schiele not only through mentoring.
 He also bought Schiele’s drawings, arranged models for him, and introduced him to potential patrons.

 Let’s jump a little further into the past.
 Botticelli’s paintings seem to be quite popular with women.
 I think due to their graphic nature they are also easily converted into tattoos.
 His precise, graceful lines evoke the classical ideals of beauty.
-Here you can see Mr. K take on this topic.
+Here you can see Mr. K’s take on this topic.
 Mr. K, apart from tattooing many celebrities, also from time to time decides to tattoo an odd Louis Vuitton bag.

 The nice thing about Botticelli is that you can see most of his iconic paintings in one place.
 So if you are a fan head straight for the Uffizi in Florence.
 There you can see the Birth of Venus and the Primavera side by side, with some Madonnas thrown in for good measure.

 Surrealism is yet another endless source of inspiration.
-Granted Salvador Dali and his clocks definitely take the cake, but the beautiful Happy Donor by René Magritte feels more attractive.
-Kozo Tattoo quite often seems to be looking for inspiration in art, but also does not shy away from popular culture.
+Granted Salvador Dali and his clocks take the cake, but the beautiful Happy Donor by René Magritte feels more attractive.
+Kozo Tattoo quite often seems to be looking for inspiration in art but also does not shy away from popular culture.
 Which in a way makes him similar to Magritte.
 Magritte was not only a famous painter, he also worked in advertising.
 He created multiple posters and was also responsible for graphic design for the Belgian Communist Party.

 Now on to something a little bit more modern.
 The Nighthawks by Edward Hopper tattooed by Sol Tattoo.
-This is probably Hopper’s most famous painting, evoking the city loneliness like no other.
-Hopper’s wife, Josephine Nivision, was also a model for almost all the female figures in his paintings.
+This is probably Hopper’s most famous painting, evoking the city’s loneliness like no other.
+Hopper’s wife, Josephine Division, was also a model for almost all the female figures in his paintings.
 She even helped to launch his career by suggesting his paintings be included in an exhibition she was invited to as well.
 Hopper’s career took a while to develop though.
 He only put on his first solo show at the age of 37.
 His House by the Railroad was the first painting acquired by the newly founded MoMA.
-It was also an inspiration for Hitchcock, while creating the Bates hotel for Psycho.
+It was also an inspiration for Hitchcock while creating the Bates hotel for Psycho.
 Given how Hopper’s paintings still resound with the age of city anxiety and isolation, why not have one on you?

 His paintings often have dramatic compositions.
 Giordano also boldly uses stark light and shade contrast to guide our eyes.
-His use of light is clearly influenced by Caravaggio, whose paintings he must have at least seen in Naples.
-In this dramatic composition Archangel Michael falls upon his enemies the doomed rebel angels, later to become devils.
+His use of light is influenced by Caravaggio, whose paintings he must have at least seen in Naples.
+In this dramatic composition, Archangel Michael falls upon his enemies the doomed rebel angels, later to become devils.
 This elaborate composition makes Michael almost dance as the bodies of his opponents writhe in agony.

 Since we’re on the topic of dance.
 The Dance by Henri Matisse is also inspiring for tattooists.
 Although quite rarely are all its vibrant colors rendered so vividly.
 Here we have an example of a compromised approach by Omegalfa Tattoo.

 Henri Matisse did not set out to become a painter from the start.
-Actually he studied law and passed his bar exam with distinction.
+Actually, he studied law and passed his bar exam with distinction.
 An illness changed the course of his life.
 While he recovered from appendicitis his mother brought him art supplies to keep him entertained.
 That’s how he fell in love with painting.
 Another interesting thing is that he was a student at Académie Julian where one of his teachers was our friend William Bouguereau.
-Clearly Matisse didn’t heed his advice in his own career.
+Clearly, Matisse didn’t heed his advice in his career.

-A much as The Dance was a celebration of pure joy, Pablo Picasso’s Guernica is a depiction of pure terror.
+As much as The Dance was a celebration of pure joy, Pablo Picasso’s Guernica is a depiction of pure terror.
 Here is a beautiful ankle version by Okan Uckun.
 Uckun focuses generally on rather geometrical designs in his work.
 So Guernica seems to fit in quite well, even though it is significantly busier than his typical projects.

 For Picasso, Guernica was not a typical painting either.
 As the 1937 World’s Fair approached members of Spain’s democratic government wanted the Spanish pavilion at Paris’ International Exposition Dedicated to Art and Technology to feature a mural that would expose the atrocities of Generalissimo Francisco Franco and his allies.
 For obvious reasons they selected Picasso.
-He did not experience the bombing of Guernica first hand, but read about it in a moving text by George Steer in The Times.
-Since the bombing took place in April 1937, Picasso really did not have much time to complete such a massive work.
+He did not experience the bombing of Guernica firsthand but read about it in a moving text by George Steer in The Times.
+Since the bombing took place in April 1937, Picasso did not have much time to complete such massive work.
 He began on May 1, 1937, approximately three weeks before the scheduled launch of the exhibit.
 Guernica was not completed until early June, about two weeks after the pavilion opened.

 Would you pick any of the paintings above?
 Or do you already have something in mind for your next tattoo?